 - in the service.
 The pharmacist should reassure the person and encourage them to write down their symptoms for review by the GP. - If the person is not registered with a GP, the pharmacist should encourage them to register.
-Participating pharmacies may use local processes (where available)e.g. use enrolment forms for GP practices in their area who are accepting new patients.
+Participating pharmacies must have enrolment forms for GP practices in their area who are accepting new patients.
 If the person is reluctant to register with a GP, follow locally agreed processes.